isaacfungg/obsidian/Mortgage Broker Course/Terms.md

-`Garnishing Order`: A legal order than allows a creditor to take money directly from a debtor's pay check `Document Discovery`: Both parties exchange relevant documents `Examination for Discovery`: One party questions the other under oath based on the evidence gathered in Document Discovery `Legal Fees`: The full amount a client pays their lawyer for legal services `Court Costs`: What the judge orders the losing party to pay
+`Garnishing Order`: A legal order than allows a creditor to take money directly from a debtor's pay check `Document Discovery`: Both parties exchange relevant documents `Examination for Discovery`: One party questions the other under oath based on the evidence gathered in Document Discovery `Pleading`: Includes both filing a claim and response `Judgement`: After the trial, the judge makes a final decision `Execution`: Enforcing judgement.
+The winning party can take steps to enforce the judgement `Legal Fees`: The full amount a client pays their lawyer for legal services `Court Costs`: What the judge orders the losing party to pay `Limitation Period`: The deadline for filing a lawsuit